Anomaly33/Preprocessor-for-Computational-Fluid-Dynamics/ReadMe.md

 7. Area of each triangular element in the domain.
 8. The outward normal of each edge in the domain.

-Each of the data mentioned above is used by the CFD solver to solve the given equation numerically.
+The data mentioned above is used by the CFD solver to solve the given equation numerically.